-The panel will be introduced, moderated and concluded by Peter Webster.
+The panel will be introduced, moderated and concluded by Ditte Laursen.

 Ditte Laursen (Royal Library, Denmark) investigates how a corpus to support historical study of a national web can be established within national web archives, which usually hold several versions of the same web entity.
 Examining different datasets from the Danish national web archive 2005–2015, and the different ways these are handled, she demonstrates significant differences between results, with possible implications for research.

 The Belgian web is currently not systematically archived.
-Sally Chambers (Ghent University) presents PROMISE, a research project into the feasibility of a sustainable web archiving service for Belgium.
+Friedel Geeraert (State Archives and Royal Library of Belgium) presents PROMISE, a research project into the feasibility of a sustainable web archiving service for Belgium.
 She traces the history of the Belgian web from the establishment of the .be domain in 1988 to the present, situating it in its historical, political, and legal context.

-Kees Teszelszky (KB, Netherlands) explores the research opportunities of the Dutch national web for future historians by describing the development and unique characteristics of the Dutch national web.
+Kees Teszelszky (KB – National Library of the Netherlands) explores the research opportunities of the Dutch national web for future historians by describing the development and unique characteristics of the Dutch national web.
 Using traditional historical methods and web archaeology, much historic data can be reconstructed, even though the KB web archive started only in 2007.

 Valérie Schafer (University of Luxembourg) draws on the experience of the French Web90 project to show the approaches, tools and methodologies used to sketch a broad historical picture of the French web during the 1990s, and the challenges the project faced.